By Advekit

 Depression has a major impact on the brain.
 Scientists are beginning to understand how changes in the chemistry of our brain can be linked to depression.
 In particular, changes to neurotransmitters seem to play a key role in the development of this condition.

 If others in your family have dealt with depression, you could be at a higher risk of also developing depression symptoms at some point in your life.
 The research into the role of genetics in the development of depression is still being studied, but strong ties have been made between depression in parents and their children.
-If you have immediate family members who have in the past struggled with depression, you may be more likely to develop this condition yourself.
+If you have a family history of depression, you may be more likely to develop this condition yourself.

 Women are almost twice as likely to suffer from a major depressive episode than men.
 Scientists believe that hormones are largely to blame for this imbalance.
 Women may be more prone to becoming depressed during times when their hormones are changing, such as around their menstrual period, after pregnancy (postpartum depression), and during menopause.